stormsson/stormsson.github.io/_posts/2022-01-12-nft-ownership-overview.md

 ## Step 2 - Ownership in the  digital world

 A definition of ownership is to "have the full and complete right of dominion over property".
-It is different from possession: if I borrow you my computer you have the possession, I still have the ownership.
+It is different from possession: if you borrow my computer you have the possession, I still have the ownership.

 How does this work in the digital world?